-- (a) During plan development, the vocational counselor must provide resource materials about jobs, training programs (if appropriate), labor markets and other related pertinent information to help the worker select a vocational goal; direct information gathering; and otherwise help the worker analyze and evaluate options-; - (b) The vocational counselor must help the worker plan the curriculum and hHelp the worker plan the curriculum and enroll.
-The vocational assistance provider counselor must contact the worker, trainers, and training facility counselors to the extent necessary to assure the worker's participation and progress. - (c) Contact the worker on a regular basis; - (d) Monitor and evaluate the plan at least monthly: - (e) Contact the worker's trainers and training site counselors, as necessary to ensure the worker's participation and progress meet the requirements of the rules and are satisfactory to achieve the return-to-work objectives; - (f) Report potential problems in the program to the insurer immediately including additional needs of the worker; - (g) Advise the insurer within one business day of learning of any circumstance indicating a probable or actual interruption in the worker's entitlement to temporary disability benefits: - (h) Provide job-search skills and job development as necessary; and

-(i) Meet any responsibilities agreed to in the plan.
+- (a) During plan development, provide resource materials about jobs, training programs (if appropriate), labor markets and other related information to help the worker select a vocational goal; direct information gathering; and otherwise help the worker analyze and evaluate options; - (b) Help the worker plan the curriculum and enroll.
+The counselor must contact the worker, trainers, and training facility counselors to the extent necessary to assure the worker's participation and progress; - (c) Contact the worker on a regular basis; - (d) Monitor and evaluate the plan at least monthly; - (e) Contact the worker's trainers and training site counselors, as necessary to ensure the worker's participation and progress meet the requirements of the rules and are satisfactory to achieve the return-to-work objectives; - (f) Report potential problems in the program to the insurer immediately including additional needs of the worker; - (g) Advise the insurer within one business day of learning of any circumstance indicating a probable or actual interruption in the worker's entitlement to temporary disability benefits; - (h) Provide job-search skills and job development as necessary; and - (i) Meet any responsibilities agreed to in the plan.

-See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf.
+See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule history/436 history.pdf.

-436-120-0523 Re-evaluating a Training Plan [Renumbered from 120-0448]
+436-120-0523 Re-evaluating a Training Plan